 What are the key differences between different pet care benefits like pet insurance and pet telehealth?
 As an employee benefits administrator, you’re always looking for ways to offer your employees the best possible benefits package - one that attracts and retains...

 Just like humans, our dog’s ears sometimes get a little infected.
-Naturally, it’s worrisome to see our pupper in any sort of discomfort, so it’s important to know all the things regarding ear problems that can affect your dog.
-One, to ease your mind.
-And two, to look out for symptoms that may turn a mild irritation into a painful ear infection.
+Naturally, it’s worrisome to see our pupper in any sort of discomfort, so it’s important to know how ear problems can affect your dog so you can look out for symptoms that may turn a mild irritation into a painful ear infection.

 Dog Ear Infections: Causes, Symptoms, and Treatments

 Listen, our dogs can go a little crazy sometimes.
 You know, digging into the trash, rolling around in the mud, but those sort of things don’t typically trigger ear infections.
 In fact, ear infections are rarely a sign that your dog is dirty, or needs to be cleansed excessively.

 Basically, a dog’s ear canal isn’t shaped like a human’s.
 It’s vertical and forms a sort of L-shape that makes fluid a bit harder to escape – which is what makes dog ear infections so common.
 Whether they’re a puppy or a senior, it’s all the same.
 Bacteria build-up and/or yeast build-up makes the perfect recipe for your dog’s ears to become infected.
 They can occur from moisture being trapped in the ear after swimming, hair growth in the ear canal, or even just earwax buildup.